-Using value capture tools enables agencies to address gaps in transportation funding and accelerate project delivery.
-Value capture is useful in a wide range of settings-urban, suburban, and rural.
-It can be used to fund capital projects as well as operations and maintenance activities.
+Value capture tools enable agencies to address gaps in transportation funding and accelerate project delivery.
+Value capture is useful in urban, suburban, and rural settings and can help fund capital projects as well as operations and maintenance activities.

-Nine States are developing implementation plans and learning more about value capture mechanisms.
+Twelve States are developing implementation plans and learning more about value capture mechanisms.
 Four States are demonstrating and assessing tools to generate revenue sources for transportation improvements.
 Five States have institutionalized the use of value capture.